- What you’ll learn

 What is an Excel desk booking tool?

-How to create a hot desk booking system in Excel
+How to set up a desk booking system in Excel

 Step 5: Share the hot desk booking Excel template with your team